 Your account will be deactivated after 24-hours if you don’t confirm your email.

 Once you do confirm, you begin the 7-day free trial.
 Until this runs out, you are still not asked for payment details.

 During testing, other VPN Unlimited reviews were taken a look at, and a trend was showing itself.

 During setup with the Windows client, things were not as smooth as they could be.
-On some occasions after signing up, there were messages asking for registration confirmation.
+On some occasions, after signing up, messages were asking for registration confirmation.

 For newer users who want manual configuration files, these need to be generated from the website and need to be done for each device as they all have spate login identities.

 Once you are up and running, the interface is clean and uncluttered.
 Here, you have a world map with locations and your current location.
 However, this map doesn’t add any other features.

 There is a convenient drop-down where you can select countries and servers.
 There is also the settings menu, which allows you to tweak some common settings such as the protocol, killswitch, and trusted networks where you can whitelist networks where the VPN won’t be used.